 If possible, the mediator should have moderation experience and feedback experience and should not be part of the management.
 In this way, he or she can ensure a balance of power even on critical issues.

 A big mistake is when the feedback culture degenerates into a formal action.
 In the worst case, people sit together once a year and work through a checklist without talking openly and honestly with each other.
 Many points in the course of the year are already forgotten and there are no concrete examples for suggestions for improvement.
 Certain opinions about colleagues have already become entrenched because they have not had a chance to correct their behavior.

-For this reason, it is quite common at RAIDBOXES for a person to receive feedback several times a quarter or to actively request it.
+Therefore, at Raidboxes it is quite common for a person to receive feedback several times a quarter or to actively request it.

 There is often a common belief that feedback must be bad per se or always contain criticism.
 In my view, this is not the case.
 Particularly good employees often do everything right and inspire people by exceeding expectations and not needing to talk much at all.

 Nevertheless, you should briefly sit down with your colleagues at least once every six months and tell them how much you appreciate their work.
 Especially if there have been points of criticism in the past, it is particularly nice to learn that these are no longer perceived as such and that your own further development is appreciated.